AlphaJack/astro-sheet-loader/README.md

 The `sheetLoader` function takes an options object with the following properties:

 - `document` (mandatory): The Google Sheet document ID, found in the URL
+- `gid` (optional, default: first sheet): Number identifying the sheet, found in the URL
 - `sheet` (optional, default: first sheet): The name of the sheet, found at the bottom of the page
-- `gid` (optional, default: first sheet): Number identifying the sheet, found in the URL
 - `range` (optional, default: select all): Range of cells to delimit the table
 - `query` (optional, default: select all): SQL-like query to filter results in the provided range, using the original column names.
 [Query documentation](https://developers.google.com/chart/interactive/docs/querylanguage)
-- `allowBlanks` (optional, default: all fields are mandatory): Allow for empty cells in data
+- `allowBlanks` (optional, default: all fields are mandatory): Allow for blank cells in your table
-- `transformHeader` (optional, default: false): Pass a function like `camelCase` or `snake_case` to transform column names, or `false` to leave them as they are
+- `transformHeader` (optional, default: `false`): Pass a function like `camelCase` or `snake_case` to transform column names

 ## Caveat